dvfed/kabeja/INSTALL.md

+## Download
 There are no up-to-date binary packages.
+Old versions can be found [here](http://kabeja.sourceforge.net).

-## Building Kabeja
+## Building
 Kabeja is structured as a multi-module Maven project.
-The root POM only depends on the core.
+The root POM with no profile selected builds the core and lancher.
+Select `blocks` profile to build submodules.
+Select `blocks` and `dist` to make a distribution with all the dependencies included.

 ```
 # kabeja-core